-We regularly include pork into our family meals, but I have thoroughly enjoyed the opportunity to work with The National Pork Board and Publix highlighting various cuts of pork each week.
+We regularly include pork into our family meals, but I have thoroughly enjoyed the opportunity to work with The National Pork Board highlighting various cuts of pork.
 It has allowed me to think outside of the recipes that I normally prepare and expanded our tastes to include so many more using this lean protein.

 This week, I wanted to prepare the Pork and Mushroom Quesadillas for a quick-fix lunch.
 I played with ingredient combination a bit to make sure each person’s quesadilla included ingredients they would enjoy, which made this lunch disappear nearly as quickly as it was prepared.

 The quesadillas were made using pork sirloin cutlets which cut relatively quickly for a stir-fry or for including in wraps and recipes like this quesadilla.
 As I quickly prepared it, I thought of all the traditional chicken recipes that I could easily use cooked pork sirloin cutlets.

 - 12 ounces pork sirloin cutlets pounded 1/4-inch thick